How community gardening in Lakewood works:

-Returning gardeners are asked to renew their garden plot by sending their application, release and $25 check by December 31st of each year to guarantee their same garden plot(s) for the following year.
-After January 1st of each year the gardens are open to all gardeners on a first come, first served basis.
+Returning gardeners are asked to renew their garden plot by December 31s to guarantee their same garden plot(s) for the following year.
+After February 1st of each year the gardens are open to all gardeners on a first come, first served basis.

 To learn more about the LEAF Community and its community gardening initiative in Lakewood, e-mail: firstname.lastname@example.org